 - Explore the Field Guides from Arts & Sciences Career Development.
 They can help you assess your affinities and strengths and identify which careers might be the best fit for you.
 Are you interested in the science end?
 Policy?
 Economics?
 Education?

 Can I do study abroad if I’m premed/-vet/-dentistry?

 - Yes, with careful planning.
 As soon as you decide on a major, meet with your academic dean or schedule some time with the study abroad advisor by contacting email@example.com.

 - Bookmark the Career Development Center's events calendar and keep an eye on “health careers” events.

 - Explore the Health Careers/HCEC web site

-- Make an appointment with Ana Adinolfi, the health careers advisor, or an advising dean or adviser in the Office of Undergraduate Biology, who will help you create a plan to prepare yourself through courses, study skills and out-of-class experiences such as internships, research opportunities or volunteer positions.
+- Make an appointment with Ana Adinolfi or Naya Sou, the health careers advisors, or an A&S advisor or advisor in the Office of Undergraduate Biology, who will help you create a plan to prepare yourself through courses, study skills and out-of-class experiences such as internships, research opportunities or volunteer positions.

 - Get involved with research, either existing faculty work or your own project.

 - Attend the Health Careers Sophomore Orientation in February.

 - Decide when you want to apply to graduate school.
 Many students choose to gain experience before applying to medical school rather than applying senior year.
 Talk to your advisor about your situation.

 - Attend the Orientation for Juniors and Seniors Applying in [the Coming Year] held each September.
 See the Career Services Events Calendar for time and date.

 - In the fall, continue working with the health careers advisor and the Health Careers Evaluation Committee (HCEC) to prepare your application and practice interviewing.